 2. Launch Your Recruitment Efforts

-The second crucial step towards starting a startup fast is launching your recruitment efforts early on in the process; the sooner you get some stellar employees on your side, the easier a time you’ll have of navigating the marketplace.
+The second crucial step when learning how to start a startup fast is launching your recruitment efforts early on in the process; the sooner you get some stellar employees on your side, the easier a time you’ll have of navigating the marketplace.

 Phrases like “recruit the best human capital” may sound savvy, but how can you go about actually doing it?
 After all, the best workers usually demand hefty salaries in exchange for their expertise, and most startups seldom have excess cash to burn.
-This is one of the most difficult aspects of starting your startup quickly; you’ll have to determine how much you’re capable of spending on talented workers without bankrupting your company, understanding all the while that too much penny pinching can result in lacklustre recruitment drives that drum up meagre talent at best.
+This is one of the most difficult aspects when starting your startup, as you’ll have to determine how much you’re capable of spending on talented workers without bankrupting your company, understanding all the while that too much penny-pinching can result in lackluster recruitment drives that drum up meager talent at best.

 Every industry is different, so your startup can’t necessarily rely on the hiring models used by others.
 Nevertheless, it’s worthwhile to conduct market research on your competitors to determine how they’re scooping up talented workers to see if you can copy their techniques.

-In addition to scoping out what your competitors are up to, you should also be enlisting the help of technology; any 21st century startup which isn’t tech savvy is going to struggle to attain success, so consider investing in human capital management tech which can expedite the hiring, training, and management processes.
+In addition to scoping out what your competitors are up to, you should also be enlisting the help of technology; any twenty-first century startup that isn’t tech savvy is going to struggle to attain success, so consider investing in human capital management tech that can expedite the hiring, training, and management processes.